SeldonIO/alibi-detect/docs-gb/overview/config_files.md

 Note that since `resolved=True`, {func}`~alibi_detect.saving.validate_config` is now expecting `x_ref` to be a Numpy ndarray instead of a string.
 This second level of validation can be useful as it helps detect problems with loaded artefacts before attempting the sometimes time-consuming operation of instantiating the detector.

-%### Detector specification schemas % %Validation of detector config files is performed with [pydantic](https://pydantic-docs.helpmanual.io/).
-Each %detector's _unresolved_ configuration is represented by a pydantic model, stored in `DETECTOR_CONFIGS`.
-Information on %a detector config's permitted fields and their types can be obtained via the config model's `schema` method %(or `schema_json` if a json formatted string is preferred).
-For example, for the `KSDrift` detector: % %`python %from alibi_detect.saving.schemas import DETECTOR_CONFIGS %schema = DETECTOR_CONFIGS['KSDrift'].schema() % %` % %returns a dictionary with the keys `['title', 'type', 'properties', 'required', 'additionalProperties', 'definitions']`. %The `'properties'` item is a dictionary containing all the possible fields for the detector: % %`python %{'name': {'title': 'Name', 'type': 'string'}, % 'version': {'title': 'Version', 'default': '0.8.1dev', 'type': 'string'}, % 'backend': {'title': 'Backend', % 'default': 'tensorflow', % 'enum': ['tensorflow', 'pytorch'], % 'type': 'string'}, % 'x_ref': {'title': 'X Ref', 'default': 'x_ref.npy', 'type': 'string'}, % 'p_val': {'title': 'P Val', 'default': 0.05, 'type': 'number'}, % 'x_ref_preprocessed': {'title': 'X Ref Preprocessed', % 'default': False, % 'type': 'boolean'}, % ... % } %` % %Compulsory fields are listed in `'required'`, whilst additional pydantic model definitions such as %`ModelConfig` are stored in `'definitions'`.
-These additional models define the schemas for the %[artefact dictionaries](complex_fields/). % %Similarly, _resolved_ detector configurations are represented by pydantic models stored in %`DETECTOR_CONFIGS_RESOLVED`.
-The difference being that for these models, artefacts are expected to have their %resolved types, for example `x_ref` should be a NumPy ndarray.
-The `schema` and `schema_json` methods can be applied %to these models in the same way.